Is a balance sheet important? What is its purpose?

 - Retirement Account

-Liabilities, what is owed, can also be broken down into current and long-term.
+Liabilities, what is owed, can also be categorized as current and long-term.

-Shields explains, "Your liabilities are the money that you owe to others, including your recurring expenses, loan repayments and other forms of debt."
+Shields explains, "Liabilities are money owed to others, including your recurring expenses, loan repayments and other forms of debt."

-Current Liabilities are obligations that are due and payable within one year.
-They include:
+Current liabilities are obligations that are due and payable within one year.

 - Interest that has accrued as of the date of the balance sheet.